dim-gggl/super-pocket/tests/README_TESTS.md

 # Tests Documentation

-This directory contains comprehensive unit tests for the Fancy Tools project.
+This directory contains comprehensive unit tests for the Pocket project.

 ## Test Structure